All Episodes

 Thank you.

-For as long as I can remember.
+I've been listening for my whole life, for as long as I can remember.

-And I'm I've been homeschooled for most of my life, and I recently started going to a public school this year.
+And I've been homeschooled for most of my life, and I recently started going to a public school this year.

 Yeah.

-And my condolences, by the way.
+My condolences, by the way.

 Thank you.